 Hard money lenders are a subset of portfolio lenders.
-Hard money loans are basically higher interest rate loans on properties that are tougher to finance through conventional methods.
-By higher, I include anything 300 bps or more than the typical bank rates (7%+ in the current environment).
-Though rates can go much higher (12%+) depending on the circumstances of the loan request.
+Hard money loans are basically higher interest rate loans on properties that are tougher to finance through conventional methods because of the elevated risk profile.
+When I say "higher interest rate," I include anything 300 bps or more than the typical bank rates (8%+ in the current environment; though rates can go much higher (12%+) depending on the circumstances of the loan request).
 Some situations that can make it difficult to get bank or conventional financing include: bankruptcy, low credit scores, lack of ownership history/management experience, higher loan leverage (LTV >80%), property has a history of irregular cash flow, or any combination thereof.